victoroalvarez/hello-world/README.md

-# Hello World! - Victor O. Alvarez
+# Hello World!
-Computer Engineering student at PUPR Puerto Rico.
+Victor O. Alvarez, Computer Engineering student.
 This repository presents information about and links to my public work.
 I like to share Python and shell scripts.
 I have interest in computer networks, automation and data science.

-## Websites and Publications
+## Websites
 - [Blog](https://voalvarez.wordpress.com/) - Computer Science study blog
 - [Valeo "be strong" (Medium.com)](https://medium.com/valeo-be-strong) - Original fiction
 - [Valeo.cf](http://valeo.cf) - List of published fiction on Medium.com

-## Software projects
+## Projects
 - [Keyterator](https://github.com/victoroalvarez/keyterator) "Useless machine" to iterate over your passwords and send your keystrokes to /dev/null

 ## Repositories and Gists